sindresorhus/np/readme.md

 }
 ```

-### Package Managers
+### Package managers

-If a package manager is not set in package.json, via configuration (`packageManager`), or via the CLI (`--package-manager`), `np` will attempt to infer the best package manager to user by looking for lockfiles.
+If a package manager is not set in package.json, via configuration (`packageManager`), or via the CLI (`--package-manager`), `np` will attempt to infer the best package manager to use by looking for lockfiles.
 But it's recommended to set the [`packageManager` field](https://nodejs.org/api/packages.html#packagemanager) in your package.json to be consistent with other tools.
-See also [corepack docs](https://nodejs.org/api/corepack.html).
+See also the [corepack docs](https://nodejs.org/api/corepack.html).

 ### Publish with a CI